Hospitality Award · Public Holidays · MA000009 Clauses 29 & 35

 Common Public Holiday Mistakes in Pubs & Hotels

 Incorrect public holiday payments are one of the most common sources of underpayment claims in hospitality.
-The Fair Work Ombudsman investigates underpayments under section 682 of the Fair Work Act 2009 (Cth), and pub/hotel public holidays attract higher rates than restaurants — meaning the same percentage error costs more per shift.
+The Fair Work Ombudsman investigates underpayments under section 682 of the Fair Work Act 2009 (Cth), and a single misapplied public holiday rate compounds across every shift on every public holiday across every affected employee.
 See how to calculate back-pay for underpaid staff and Fair Work fines for hospitality for the remediation framework and penalty exposure.

 Check Your Public Holiday Setup Against MA000009